nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PrivateRoomRemoveUser

-We send this to inform the server that we've removed a user from a private room.
+We send this to the server to remove a member from a private room, if we are the owner or an operator.
+Owners can remove operators and regular members, operators can only remove regular members.

+The server tells us a member has been removed from a private room we are in.

 ### Data Order